John J. Stoia, Jr.

 Currently, Stoia is lead counsel in numerous cases against online discount voucher companies for violations of both federal and state laws including violation of state gift card statutes.
 He was lead counsel in the In re Groupon Mktg. & Sales Practices Litig., No. 11-md-2238-DMS-RBB (S.D.
 Cal.), and In re Living Social Mktg. & Sales Practices Litig., No. 11-mc-0472 (ESH) (D.D.C) cases.

-Stoia has received the AV Preeminent certification by Martindale-Hubbell.
+Stoia has received the AV Preeminent certification by Martindale-Hubbell (the highest rating available).
 He has been selected as Litigator of the Month by The National Law Journal, a Top Lawyer in San Diego by San Diego Magazine for the last 5 consecutive years and a Super Lawyer for the last 11 consecutive years.
 He was also a member of ALI-ABA’s Commercial Law Advisory Panel and the Public Justice Class Action Preservation Project Committee.

 Prior to joining the Firm, Stoia served as an enforcement attorney with the U.S. Securities and Exchange Commission before going into private practice.
 He is one of the founding partners and former managing partner of the Firm.